jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2020.md

 {{<figure src="/Z2puKp8tgc.png" caption="Roseville, CA before the summer heat set in.">}}

 **moved in with family** after three years away.
-It wasn't always easy but I'm glad to say our relationship is in a better place by the time I left six months later.
+It wasn't always easy but I'm glad to say our relationship is in a better place now than when I arrived.
 Being together allowed for difficult conversations simply not possible over the phone or during short visits home.

 {{<figure src="/zwNcxZjPZG.png" caption="Cronan Ranch Trails Park, CA with my sister Mila">}}